For Mathematics major and minor requirements, please visit the course catalog.

 Meet the Faculty

 Erin Martin, Associate Prof. of Mathematics & Physics

 Katie Benson, Assistant Prof. of Mathematics & Physics

-Christopher Mooney, Visiting Assistant Prof. of Mathematics & Physics
+Christopher Mooney, Assistant Prof. of Mathematics & Physics

 Mathematical Sciences News

 Check out what Westminster mathematics students and alums are doing and get department updates.